Stuck-At-Home Moms: The Pandemic's Devastating Toll On Women

 And now again, there's a sense of hopelessness and loss of control, which contributes to the stress and exasperation that is on full display on social media.

 "I am tired.
 And I am angry.
 Livid in fact.
 Filled with rage," Selena Laurence writes in a Medium post.
-Laurence writes about how she gets her entire family tested for COVID-19 when she goes to visit her 80-year-old father who is in treatment for cancer.
+Laurence, mother to a teenage son and a college-going daughter, writes about being worried about the challenges of protecting them.
+She recounts how she gets her entire family tested for COVID-19 when she goes to visit her 80-year-old father who is in treatment for cancer.
 They also quarantine, drive eight hours, and then only to interact with her parents outdoors.
 "It.
 Is.
 Exhausting," she says.

 What's at stake: Future earnings and the glass ceiling